The Book > Chapter 26

-I hinted at this possibility in the previous chapter and now is the time for an explanation.
+I hinted at this possibility in the previous chapter and now is the time for full disclosure.

 You have been told in great length how the values of The Blue Neon couldn’t coexist within the premises of social media.
 What if this was not true anymore; while still carrying a trace of verity?
 Impossible.
 From your perspective, it’s either a Shrödinger situation or me bending reality to my will.
-A litmus test and a watershed moment in the history of this place (well, that was perhaps an overly dramatic statement).
+Consider it a watershed moment in the history of this place (that's an overly dramatic statement).

-This situation leaves me wondering how am I supposed to reconcile my former views with my current needs; and most importantly how am I supposed to keep your trust despite what appears to be a betrayal.
+The current situation leaves me wondering how am I supposed to reconcile my former views with my current needs; and most importantly how am I supposed to keep your trust despite what appears to be a betrayal.
 Breaking down my train of thought seems like the only reasonable path to avoid sounding like someone confessing a crime.
-It starts here and will only stop when you have granted me the necessary redemption, you be the judge.
+Should it be the case, you be the judge to grant me the necessary redemption.

-Social media: designed for constant stimulation and quick interactions that impact negatively our attention span.
+Social media: platforms designed for constant stimulation and quick interactions, impacting negatively our attention span (among others flaws).

 Logical outcome: no presence on social media and a reliance on traditional marketing techniques.

-Field observation: they require more time, more investment and more people.
+Field observation: these techniques require more time, more investment and more people.

 Problem: none of that is available at our end at this stage.